chapel-lang/chapel/doc/rst/technotes/dsi.rst

 the transfer.

 The second kind of transfer is an ``Any`` transfer.
 These are transfers to/from domain maps whose type and internals are **not** known.
-These transfers rely on a common interface, which may involve unnecessary overhead compared to a ``Known`` transfer.
-For example, it is likely that many domain maps will implement ``Known`` transfers to/from Chapel's default rectangular arrays.
-It is also likely that many domain maps will be implemented using default rectangular arrays.
-Knowing this, implementers of ``Any`` transfers can implement in terms of ``Known`` transfers to/from their own default rectangular arrays as a common interface.
+These transfers typically rely on attempting to have the unknown domain map transfer to/from the internal data of the domain map on which the method is implemented.
+See `Implementing 'Any' Methods`_ for more detail.

 This interface recognizes these kinds of transfers because otherwise it is difficult to determine which distribution implements the best transfer.